dhrubo55/personal-blog/content/posts/day100-capstone.md

 This is not mastery.
 If anything, it has made me more aware of how much I still do not understand.
 But it is a better kind of ignorance.
 It gives me better questions.

-That is also why `Chaos;System;Clarity` my new newsletter where I will explore the chaotically beautiful world of Software Engineering and AI.
+That is also why [Chaos;Code;Clarity](https://chaoscodeclarity.substack.com/) my new newsletter where I will explore the chaotically beautiful world of Software Engineering and AI.
 This feels like a natural next step to me.
 Not because I am done with Java, and not because this challenge ended in some clean graduation.
 It feels natural because these posts was already moving there.
 The part I want to carry forward is the habit underneath it: `think, probe, measure, question the default story`, and `keep following the system until the behavior becomes a little less mysterious`.

 I started this trying to learn more Java.
 I am closing this challange by learning
 - how deep the java ecosystem can be